Minorzar/2223_Projet1A_SNES_Controller/Software/README_SOFTWARE.md

 The problem is that we can only program the CPU, we can't directly write commands in the module or access its information, thus it requires another communication protocol for it to respond to the processor: the SPI protocol.
 In addition to the SPI the NRF24 module has one more pin that is used to switch between Standby mode and RX/TX mode.
 Thankfully the functions necessary to SPI communication are already provided in STM32CubeIDE, but the whole process remains really convoluted.

-So we had to write a whole library of functions related to communication with the nrf24 module.
+So we had to write a whole library of functions related to communication with the nrf24 module but despite our best efforts, we were unable to make it worked, so we have decided to look at other library that were written by other people.
+ With the help of thoes library, we managed to make the two STM32 used to test our code to communicate with each other.

 In addition to the SPI the NRF24 module has one more pin that is used to switch between Standby mode and RX/TX mode.